 13. What do you have to offer that other individuals do not possess?

 The company may be talking with numerous other people with nearly identical performance records and position appropriate skills for the position.
-Think carefully about the unique qualities and abilities you can bring and emphasize them.
+Think carefully about the unique qualities and abilities you can bring to the role and emphasize them.

 14. How would your coworkers and managers describe you?